mohamedahmed-cloud/Sql/README.md

 select * from student where major ='biology'
 -- select all from table wehre major not called biology select * from student where major <> 'biology'
--- select from talbe if name in ('sara','aya','mohamed','f') select * from student where name in ('sara','aya','mohamed','f')
+-- select from table if name in ('sara','aya','mohamed','f') select * from student where name in ('sara','aya','mohamed','f')
 ```
 ## Company database